brianpvo/iOS-Plugin/README.md

 The set up works by adding additional dependencies to your podfile.

+*The source code for all plugins is also provided to allow for full customization!*

 ## Setup

 To add an additional plugin, modify your podfile.
 Simply install the `navisenscore` plugin, and then add any other plugins